-Graduate degrees and certificates are conferred three times a year in August, December, and May.
-There is one commencement ceremony in May for bachelor's and master's students.
+Graduate degrees and certificates are conferred four times a year in August, October, December, and May.
+There is one commencement ceremony in May for bachelor's and master's students, with a separate commencement held for physician assistant students in October.

-A student must complete and submit an electronic conferral form for M.A. and M.S. students or the conferral form for certificate students by the first day of course selection in the semester prior to the one in which they intend to complete their master's or certificate program and fulfill all graduation degree requirements in the semesters prior to commencement (see the Academic Program, Degree Requirements section of the catalog.)
-(See the).
+A student must complete and submit an electronic conferral form for M.A., M.S., and M.M.Sc. students or the conferral form for certificate students by the first day of course selection in the semester prior to the one in which they intend to complete their master's or certificate program and fulfill all graduation degree requirements in the semesters prior to commencement (see the Academic Program, Degree Requirements section of the catalog.)
 A late fee is imposed for any student who submits this application after the deadline.
 Once a semester has started, a student may not apply to graduate at the end of that semester.
 Students must be enrolled in at least three credit hours during their final semester.

 In order to participate in commencement, a master's student must submit a regalia order form by the first day of course selection in the semester prior to the one in which they intend to complete their degree.
 Post-Baccalaureate students participate in one achievement ceremony in May.
-In order to participate in the ceremony, post-baccalaureate students must submit a registration form by the first day of course selection in the semester in which they intend to complete the certificate and must fulfill all degree requirements to participate.
+In order to participate in the ceremony, post-baccalaureate students must submit a registration form provided by the Office of Graduate Enrollment by the first day of course selection in the semester in which they intend to complete the certificate and must fulfill all degree requirements to participate.
 Graduate certificate students do not participate in commencement exercises.